Wix vs Squarespace: Which Is the Best Website Builder?

 How We Test Website Builders

-When comparing two of the top website builders, like Wix and Squarespace, we carry out regular testing to guarantee that our recommendations and judgments are accurate and up to date.
+When comparing two of the top website builders, like Wix and Squarespace, we carry out regular testing to guarantee that our recommendations and judgments are accurate.

-It’s a close race between our two top-rated website builders, but Wix just takes the lead.
-Wix is the best website builder overall, offering strong features to support selling, promoting your site, and optimizing your pages.
+It’s a close race between our two top-rated website builders, but Wix is the best website builder overall.
+It provides strong features to support selling, promoting your site, and optimizing your pages.

 Written by: